Dozodouzo/supybot-git/README.md

 * Made it possible to listen to several branches in the same repo definition.
 * Added an optional group header printed before groups of lines.
+* Moved all configuration to the supybot config system (the git.ini file is no more)
-* To support multiple branches configuration and several commands has been changed.
-* The 'log' command has been renamed to 'repolog'.
-Maintaining the 'log' name requires some horrible tweaks, and it's anyway likely to clash with other plugins beeing too generic.
+* To support multiple branches and configuration several commands has been changed.
+Notably there are new commands to create and destroy repositories.
+Several command have been renamed, most to repo.. names like repoadd, repolog, repolist in an attempt to make them easy to remember and less likely to clash with other plugins.
 * The logging has been fixed, upstream is broken and does not respect configuration.
 Added stacktraces to some exception handling.
-* Backwards compatibilty has been dropped: GitPython 0.1 is not supported, some old commands are not defined.
+* Backwards compatibility has been dropped: GitPython 0.1 is not supported, some old commands are not defined, compatility stuff in config is dropped.
 * Static checking using pylint and pep8 has been added.
 * Code has been reorganized to a hopefully more consistent shape.
+* The initial cloning of the git repository has been moved to the explicit repoadd command.
+* A timeout is used to complete otherwise hanging fetch operations.

 There's a pull request at Mike's repo pending.
 Depending on the outcome of that this will be long-time separate fork or not.